marcomessa/FixMagento2FreeShippingCartRule/README.md

 # FixM2FreeShippingcartRule

-This module fixes an issue introduced to free shipping caart rules introduced by 2.4.5. patch.
+This module fixes an issue introduced to free shipping cart rules introduced by 2.4.5. patch.

 This issue is describred here https://github.com/magento/magento2/issues/35967